Job Position Description

 - Must be able to access a personal computer and have a cell phone.

 About Grow Some Good

 Grow Some Good cultivates a healthy community by strengthening local agriculture and improving access to nutritious, affordable food.
-Grow Some Good is a nonprofit community program that currently supports schools in grades K-1 across Maui.
+Grow Some Good is a nonprofit community program that currently supports schools and community gardens across Maui.

-As a non-profit, positions are dependent on organization getting grant funding and donations.
+As a non-profit, positions are dependent on receiving grant funding and donations.
 Positions are typically for the school year and breaks are not paid for unless there are special projects.

 If you are interested in applying for this position, please submit your resume through our application form.
 Questions regarding this position can be sent to: apply at grow some good dot org.